 It’s best to try a tool and decide whether you prefer it to your fingertips only.
-Carefully read the directions for any massage tool before you use it on your scalp.
+Carefully read the directions for any massage tool before you use it on your head.

-A scalp massage for hair growth may help you achieve thicker, healthier hair.
+A scalp massage for hair growth may help you learn how to achieve thicker hair.
 But you can try some other simple ideas too.

 If you want to improve your hair growth, consider the following tips and ideas.